 Marijuana intervention on a user can be complicated due to recent nationwide movements towards legalization.
 Although the substance itself isn’t usually the true problem in terms of recovery, it is important to understand that each substance abused does require a different approach in terms of intervention.
 A marijuana intervention is handled differently than a standard intervention on a crack addict.

 Marijuana goes by several names including weed, pot, smoke, kind, and sense.
-It’s primary active ingredient is THC and It can be ingested or smoked.
+Its primary active ingredient is THC and It can be ingested or smoked.
 A recent trend among adolescents is to soak marijuana in embalming fluid and smoke it.
 This is referred to as “sherm”, “happy sticks” or getting “wet”.
 The effects of this are very similar to smoking PCP or “angel dust”.

 Marijuana generally hasn’t the high degree of drug addiction or personal and societal impact as does other “hard” drugs such as cocaine and heroin.
-As a result, marijuana interventions are more rare.
+As a result, marijuana interventions are rarer.
 A marijuana user seldom sells all of his belongings and ends up homeless as a result of his drug addiction.
-However, it is important to understand that although the impact is less, if a person uses any mood altering substance to handle life’s difficult problems, then his ability to deal with them over time becomes less.
+However, it is important to understand that although the impact is less if a person uses any mood altering substance to handle life’s difficult problems, then his ability to deal with them over time becomes less.
 This itself causes problems.
 It isn’t the drug itself that is the problem, it is what happens as a result of its use that is the problem.
-Generally speaking there are two types of marijuana interventions that our addiction specialists perform.
+Generally speaking, there are two types of marijuana interventions that our addiction specialists perform.

 Marijuana Intervention – Early Stages

-This type of marijuana intervention is more common than that of a late stage marijuana addiction.
+This type of marijuana intervention is more common than that of a late-stage marijuana addiction.
 Essentially performed on younger individuals (teens, early adults) who have begun experimenting with marijuana and it’s now entered the problem stage.
 Since 98% of all hard drug users began with marijuana it is commonly referred to as a “gateway” drug into harder substances.
 Parents that usually choose to do a marijuana intervention on someone at the early stages of their usage generally do so to prevent their loved one from moving on to harder substances.
 Educating the family on drug addiction, enabling, and tough love gives families the foundation to help prevent their son or daughter from making decisions that can eventually destroy their life.
 Many times when conducting an intervention on harder substances, our intervention specialist hears from the family members “I wish I had done this years ago when this first started”.
 Performing a marijuana intervention on an early usage individual for prevention can usually save the family years of later heartache.

 Information about interventions for other types of drugs.